Kerala is one of the most sought after tourist destinations in India. Kerala is often termed as paradise set in green!!

 Throughout the State there are a number of wild life sanctuaries.

 Periyar Wildlife Sanctuary or Thekkady is set high on the cardamom hills that border Tamil Nadu.
 Periyar the longest river of Kerala has its origin from this area.
 The river and the Periyar lake are the water sources for the reserve.
 It is more of a reserve for elephants and tigers.
 Nearly 75% of the area is covered with rain forest.
 Tall trees 40 to 50 meters are seen here.
 Only 55 km sq in the buffer zone can be used by the tourists.
 Pilgrims to the famous shrine of Sabarimala pass through this area.
 Only guided treks and walks are allowed.
-Bio diversity is amazing!
+Biodiversity is amazing!
 It is 4 km from Kumily, 100 km east of Kottayam.
-Nearest airport is at Kochi.
+The nearest airport is at Kochi.

 ( You can read more about Thekkady here: My Travel Experience to Thekkady )